Bopified/ToyBattlesHQ/doc/database_tour.md

 Notes:
 - Higher grade means higher power & more commands.
-- GM and DEV have effectively the same commsnds.
+- GM and DEV have effectively the same commands.
 DEV grade is somewhat bugged, we suggest using the GM grade as the highest one instead.

 ### `UserItems` Table